Simple lift of non-simple closed curves: Closed Surfaces

 \begin{proof}[\textbf{Proof of Theorem \ref{Main theorem} for closed surface $S_g$, $g\geq 2$}] We recall any covering of an oriented surface is oriented and any finite sheeted covering of a compact surface is again compact.
-Also, we know that two oriented closed compact surfaces $X$ and $Z$ are homeomorphic if and only if their Euler characteristics are equal.
+Also, we know that two oriented closed surfaces $X$ and $Z$ are homeomorphic if and only if their Euler characteristics are equal.
 Now using Euler characteristics arguments, for a given $n$-sheeted covering $S_g^{[n]}$ of $S_g$ is homeomorphic to $S_{1+ng-n}$, i.e, they are topologically equivalent.
-We recall fundamental group of $S_g$ is given by,
+The fundamental group of $S_g$ is given by,

-Let us consider a regular neighborhood of the union of the generators $c_1, d_1, c_2, d_2, \ldots,$ $ c_g,d_g$ on $S_g$, which is nothing but a compact surface of genus $g$ and connected boundary, namely $Q$.
-For $n=2$ standard set of generators and this regular neighbourhood is shown in Figure \ref{Regular neighbourhood of generators} and Figure \ref{A standard set of generators of S2}.
+Let us consider a regular neighborhood of the union of the generators $c_1, d_1, c_2, d_2, \ldots,$ $ c_g,d_g$ on $S_g$, which is a compact surface of genus $g$ and connected boundary, namely $Q$.
+For $g=2$ standard set of generators and this regular neighbourhood is shown in Figure \ref{Regular neighbourhood of generators} and Figure \ref{A standard set of generators of S2}.
 The fundamental group of $Q$ is a free group $F_{2g}$ with $2g$ generators.
 Without loss of generality, the generators of $Q$ are considered along generators of $S_{g}$.
 Let $P_n: S_{1+ng-n}\rightarrow S_g$ is any $n$-sheeted covering.
 Also, the induced homomorphism $i_*: \pi(Q)\to \pi(S_g)$ is onto where $i$ is an inclusion map from $Q \to S_g$.
 Then using Lemma \ref{Theorem 1}, $P_n^{-1}(Q)$ is path connected, therefore $P_n\vert_{P_n^{-1}(Q)}: P_n^{-1}(Q)\to Q $ is a $n$-sheeted covering of $Q$.
-Now for $g\geq 2$ we opt Section \ref{Surface with genus greater equal to 2 and connected boundary} to choose suitable non-simple closed curves on $Q$ which lifts simply on $P_n^{-1}(Q)$ by $P_n\vert_{P_n^{-1}(Q)}$.
+We opt Section \ref{Surface with genus greater equal to 2 and connected boundary} to choose suitable non-simple closed curves on $Q$ which lifts simply on $P_n^{-1}(Q)$ by $P_n\vert_{P_n^{-1}(Q)}$.
 Consequently, these chosen non-simple closed curves lift simply on $S_{1+ng-n}$ by $P_n$.
-This completes the proof. \end{proof} \begin{remark} We observe that the idea of the above proof is valid for closed surfaces with genus $g=1$ and we opt for Section \ref{Section Surface of genus g=1 and connected boundary} to choose suitable non-simple closed curves that lift simply. \end{remark}
+This completes the proof. \end{proof}